 Weddings are these magical things that can turn dreams into reality.
 We dream of having our “Best Day Ever.”
 However, this dream can have a hefty price tag.
 In 2019, the average cost of a wedding was $28,000.
 Twenty-Eight Thousand!

 Now let me clarify, that amount is the average cost of the ceremony and reception.
 That figure does not include the honeymoon, engagement ring, or even wedding rings.
 Those additional costs average $10,000.
 Wow.

 That being said, I love weddings.
 I loved planning my own and I enjoy attending wedding celebrations.
 If you are newly engaged, congratulations!
 There’s nothing like being a witness to a love story.
 And it's possible to have an amazing wedding on a budget.

 So how much does it cost to get married?
 This article is here to help!

 Price of the average wedding: Why are weddings so expensive?

 A wedding is an exciting way to celebrate your love and the start of your marriage.
 It’s probably one of the most elaborate events you will throw and ask your loved ones to celebrate with you.
-There’s food, music, location, and outfits to consider.
-But don’t leave your other financial goals and budgets behind.

 Most common wedding expenses